 Biceps Reflex Testing,arm supported

 Make sure that the biceps muscle is completely relaxed.

-observe the muscle as well as watch the lower arm for movement.
+Make sure that the patient?s sleeve is rolled up so that you can directly observe the muscle as well as watch the lower arm for movement.
 A normal response will cause the biceps to contract, drawing the lower arm upwards.

 Normal biceps reflex exam

 This is most easily done with the patient seated.
 The lower arm should be resting loosely on the patient?s lap.

 The tendon of the Brachioradialis muscle cannot be seen or well palpated, which makes this reflex a bit tricky to elicit.
 The tendon crosses the radius (thumb side of the lower arm) approximately 10 cm proximal to the wrist.